Giadej/PrusaSlicer-Thumbnails-Ender3V2S1/README.md

 Requires expert mode to be enabled in the upper right corner of the program to see the setting.

-In `Printer settings -> General -> Firmware`
+Go to `Printer settings -> General -> Firmware`

-insert 230x180 value (200x200 for TJC display) for the G-code thumbnails.
+and insert `230x180` value for the G-code thumbnails.
+For the TJC display insert `200x200` value.

 ![prusasettings1](https://github.com/Giadej/PrusaSlicer-Thumbnails-Ender3V2S1-/assets/80910217/00b2146c-7810-4624-aaf2-6229d9117f41)